ome/omero-documentation/developers/Omero/Python.rst

+.. _developers/Omero/Python:

 OMERO Python Language Bindings
 ==============================

 .. contents::

-In addition to the auto-generated Python libraries of the core `OMERO API </ome/wiki/OmeroApi>`_, we have developed a more user-friendly '`Blitz Gateway </ome/wiki/OmeroPy/Gateway>`_\ ' Python module that facilitates several aspects of working with the Python API, such as connection handling, object graph traversal and lazy loading.
+In addition to the auto-generated Python libraries of the core |OmeroApi|, we have developed a more user-friendly |BlitzGateway| Python module that facilitates several aspects of working with the Python API, such as connection handling, object graph traversal and lazy loading.